paxxchal/AirBnB_clone_v4/README.md

 Uses [Travis-CI](https://travis-ci.org/) to run all tests on all commits to the github repo

+## New Contribution

+I'm working on enhancing the dynamic features of the AirBnB clone, implementing web interactions, and improving user experience.

 ## Authors :black_nib:

 * __MJ Johnson__ - <[@mj31508](https://github.com/mj31508)>